jeffsp/SPOC/README.md

   - [X] Warn if the area of the merged file is too big
   - [X] Quiet (don't warn)
   - [X] Unit/integration tests
-- [X] spoc transform: Change fields in a point cloud.
-The output point cloud will have the same number of points and the points will be in the same order.
-                      Transformations occur in the order in which they were encounterd on the command line.
-  - [X] Replace fields
-  - [X] Recenter points about mean
-  - [X] Allow arbitrary operations using a transformer interface
-  - [X] Add support for a two pass filter so that points can be changed based upon global point cloud properties, e.g.: add a preprocess() function
-  - [ ] Subtract minimum X, Y, and Z from all points
-  - [ ] Rotate by N degrees about X/Y/Z axis
-  - [ ] Add offset to X,Y,Z
-  - [ ] Scale by X,Y,Z
-  - [ ] Set random seed
-  - [ ] Add random Gaussian noise to X,Y,Z
-  - [ ] Add random uniform noise to X,Y,Z
-  - [ ] Allow numeric operations on fields using parallel calls to `bc`
-  - [ ] Unit/integration tests
 - [ ] spoc config: Show configuration values
   - [ ] ~/.config/spoc/config
   - [ ] ~/.config/spoc/palettes
-- [ ] spoc color: Change RGB values
-  - [ ] Color by classification
-  - [ ] Color by elevation
-  - [ ] Get/set palette
-- [ ] spoc crop: Remove edge points from a point cloud
-  - [ ] 2D/3D
-  - [ ] meters/percentage
-  - [ ] Top/bottom/north/south/east/west
-  - [ ] Unit/integration tests
-- [ ] spoc subsample: Remove points
-  - [ ] subsampling radius
-  - [ ] choose N random points within subsampling radius
-  - [ ] Set random seed
-  - [ ] voxelize flag Relocate points to voxel centers
-  - [ ] Average R, G, B within voxels
-  - [ ] Average intensity within voxels
-  - [ ] Vote for c and p fields within voxels
-  - [ ] Unit/integration tests
 - [ ] spoc assign: Assign fields in one point cloud with fields from another point cloud
   - [ ] Specify which fields to assign: all,x,y,z,c,p,i,r,g,b,extra